-FY2009 was the third year that all the local governments covered by this report were required to comply with both Governmental Accounting Standards Board (GASB) Statements 43 and 45, each of which mandates new reporting requirements for Other Post Employment Benefits (OPEB) costs.
+FY2010 was the fourth year that all the local governments included in this report were required to comply with both Governmental Accounting Standards Board (GASB) Statements 43 and 45, each of which mandates new reporting requirements for Other Post Employment Benefits (OPEB) costs.71

 Governmental audited financial statements were not previously required to include detailed financial information about OPEB costs.
 To address this issue, the GASB issued two statements in June 2004, GASB Statements 43 and 45, which provide reporting guidelines for these types of benefits.
-GASB 43 and 45 require governments and associated retirement systems to calculate and report total OPEB liabilities according to guidelines similar to those used in reporting pension liabilities.
+To GASB 43 and 45 require governments and associated retirement systems to calculate and report total OPEB liabilities according to guidelines similar to those used in reporting pension liabilities.